First Steps After A PARKINSON'S DIAGNOSIS

 -

-Allow yourself a moment to process things before making big decisions
+Allow yourself time to process things before making big decisions

 -